-- The Navigation Tree area on the left lists all of your site's pages in a branching structure.
+- The Navigation Tree area on the left lists all of your community's pages in a branching structure.
 Pages can be nested under one another to create a tiered structure, with top-level pages known as "parents" and sub-pages known as "children."
 Click a parent’s plus icon to view its children.
-In the image above, we've expanded the Main Button Bar (the parent) to view its nine sub-pages (the children).
-Seven of these pages are active, while the bottom two are set to not be visible in the front-end navigation, indicated by the eye icon.
+In the image below, we've expanded the Main Button Bar (the parent) to view its nine sub-pages (the children).
+Seven of these pages are active, while the bottom two are set to not be visible in the front-end navigation, indicated by the crossed out eye icon.

 NOTE: Pages configured to not be visible can still be accessed indirectly, like from an announcement or email.

 - Select a page to display its Page Properties to the right.
 This is where you can update a page's title, add tags, set view permissions, and more.

 Navigation areas overview

 Pages are organized by a community's three main Navigation areas:

 - The Main Button Bar represents a community's top-level navigation.
 Adding/removing pages to/from the button bar is how to manage a community's main navigation options.
 When creating a page, you’ll typically do so under the Main Button Bar and configure it to (a) appear directly in your community’s navigation or (b) as a hidden page you’ll link to from elsewhere, like other pages, discussion posts, emails, etc.

 TIP: Nesting pages in the Main Button Bar is how you create drop-down menus in your navigation menu containing additional pages:

 In the example above, Moon Management is a "parent" page, while Crater Station and Example Page are its two "children."
 It's important to understand that parent pages cannot be clickable links that navigate users to a page; they can function only as a dropdown that provide access to other pages.